 Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said Badin's bass fishing would skyrocket.

-When the bass are not on top, a shaky head worm cast to the grass beds will incite some big bass to strike.
-When the bass head to the deeper points, deep diving crankbaits and Carolina rigs are the best choices.
+Bass will strike the same topwater lures.
+When they are not hitting on top, casting a shaky head worm to the grass beds will draw strikes.
+The fish will also hit floating worms cast around docks.
+When the bass head to the deeper points in the middle of the day, deep diving crankbaits and Carolina rigs are the best bets.

-Blue and channel catfish will be on the flats.
+Blue and channel catfish will be on the flats, where anglers trolling with Fishing Extreme planer boards will catch them.
 Cut shad and white perch are the best baits.

 Rodney Crisco (Joe’s Bait & Tackle, 704-982-8716) said bass action would bring anglers to Tillery from far-and-wide.

 “Bass will be moving to the banks,” he said.
 “You should see the bait moving into the creeks on the primary and secondary points.
 Alabama rigs with 3-inch Charlie Brewer Slider swimbaits are the best way to catch them.
 Smaller topwater lures also work well, with a clear Super Spook Jr. with a feather trailer or a Tiny Torpedo good bets.
 You might also fish a Rat-L-Trap or jigs in brown craw color on the points and other hard structure.”